DominikCLK/Automation-tests-project-Playwright/DECISION_LOG.md

   - Abstraction balance - Overuse of composition might obscure the underlying test logic, making it harder to understand the test flow.

 **Decision**: Decided.
 We will adopt the Page Object Model (POM) for UI tests, Arrange-Act-Assert (AAA) pattern for tests.

+## Use of faker in automated tests <a id="use-of-faker-in-automated-tests"></a>

+**ID**: 004
+**Status**: Decided
+**Date**: 2023/11/20
+**Context**: In our automated tests, we often encounter the need to populate test data with realistic but randomized values, such as names, addresses, dates, and other user-specific information.

+**Proposed solution**: Integrate the 'faker' library into our automated tests to generate realistic and randomized test data.

+**Pros**:

+- Realistic test data - The 'faker' library provides a wide range of data generation options, allowing us to create diverse and realistic test scenarios.
+- Time-saving - Automating the data generation process with 'faker' significantly reduces the time spent on writing and maintaining test data setup.
+- Increased test coverage - By using 'faker,' we can easily create various data combinations, enhancing our test suite's coverage.

+**Cons**:

+- Dependency management - We need to ensure that the 'faker' library is correctly installed and managed across our test environments.
+- Slower tests - Adding faker slows down test by additional logic and abstraction.
+- Random Data Challenges - Random data produced by faker, in some cases can be inappropriate for our needs, that force additional effort to customize faker outputs.

+**Decision**: Decided.

 **Creator**: Dominik C